ZeningDuan/Selenium_SynDataCollection/README.md

 # Selenium Automator
-### Version 2.1
+### Version 4.1
-An easy way to automate your data collection task on new dashboard.
+An easy way to automate your data collection task on Synthesio dashboard.

 <!-- TABLE OF CONTENTS -->